tpaschalis/tpaschalis.github.io/_posts/2019-04-16-vim-go-setup.markdown

 :GoTest         # run every *_test.go file and report results
 :GoTestFunc     # or just test the function under your cursor
 :GoCoverage     # check your test coverage
+:GoAlternate	# switch to the test case if you’re in the implementation and vice versa

 :GoImport       # manage and name your imports
 :GoImportAs